colobot/colobot/README.txt

 Milestone 1 - Colobot Classic

 This is the original version of the game, as released to us by Epsitec with only minor changes and bugfixes.
 It is available as a tag named colobot-original in the repository.
 This version will not be developed further.
-The compiled version and data packs needed to run the game (split by language version) can be found at: http://colobot.info/files.
+The compiled version and data packs needed to run the game (split by language version) can also be found at http://colobot.info/files/.

 Milestone 2 - Colobot Gold